austonj/BenchRestClient/README.md

 ### Running the application:
 1. Pull the GitHub project.
 2. On your system's terminal, navigate to the directory containing "pom.xml".
-3. Issue "mvn package" to build the jar.
+3. Issue `mvn package` to build the jar.
-4. Navigate to the "target" folder with "cd target".
+4. Navigate to the "target" folder with `cd target`.
-4. Issue "java -jar BenchRestClient-1.0.0.jar".
+4. Issue `java -jar BenchRestClient-1.0.0.jar`.

 ### Running JUnit tests:
 1. Pull the GitHub project.
 2. On your system's terminal, navigate to the directory containing "pom.xml".
-3. Issue "mvn test".
+3. Issue `mvn test`.

 --------------------------------------------------------------------------------------
 ## Design considerations